nyguerrillagirl/bignerdranch_3rd_edition/readme.txt

 chapter02_challenge03 - From Button to ImageButton

-chapter03 - watching the activity
+chapter03 - watching the activity states.
+Handling device rotation.

+chapter03_challege01 - Once a user provides an answer - disable the buttons for that question

+chapter03_challege02 - Keep a tally on the number of correct answers, display a Toast after the user answers ALL the questions